jpbalarini/ios-template-swift/README.md

 To rename the project you should:

 #### Change project name:
-* Run the .rename_project.sh script.
+* Run the rename_project.sh script.
 Enter the new project name
-* Open the .workspace project
+* Open the .xcworkspace project file
-* In the Project Navigator on the left side, click twice slowly on the project name and it will become editable.
+* On the Project Navigator on the left side, click twice slowly on the project name.
+It will become editable.
 Type the new name.
 A dialog will appear listing all the items Xcode suggests to be renamed.
 * Click Rename.

 #### Remove mentions in code:
-* Open search tab in the Project Navigator on the left side of Xcode.
+* Open the search tab in the Project Navigator on the left side of Xcode.
 * Search ```iOS-Template``` in project.
 * Replace any occurrence of the iOS-Template name with the new project name.